All The Things you Probably Won't be Told about The Yorkshire Terrier!

 They can also fall of the edges of things so be careful where you set them.
 They are curious creatures by nature and often don’t perceive the dangers that await them sometimes.

-It won’t get better on its own.
-Generally it will be noticed when your Yorkie is playing along.
+It won't get better on its own.
+Generally it will be noticed when your pup is playing along.
 Suddenly he or she makes a noise that indicates pain.
 They will likely lift up one of the legs and favor it by balancing on the other three.

 If both of the rear legs are affected by it, the dog may have a hard time walking normally.
 The sense of balance they once knew could be completely thrown off.

 If the pain is bothering them enough they will learn to balance all of their weight on their front legs.
 If you look closely you will see the hind legs are barely off the ground and not touching at all.
-This is going to put a great deal of pressure on the spine of the Yorkie.
+This is going to put a great deal of pressure on the spine of the pup.

 They don’t do well with anesthesia so preventative measures are very important for them.
 Early intervention when signs of a problem arise can help as well.